 This is with wearing nightgowns.
 Let’s not even discuss pants.
 No really.
 Shut up.
 She likes telling people I won’t let her wear pants.
 Sigh.

 She can barely stand long enough to raise up her briefs.
 Can’t lift her butt up either lying down or sitting.
-She is so weak that we can barely manage getting her from the toilet into the wheelchair, I cannot even imagine pants.
+She is so weak that we can barely manage to get her from the toilet into the wheelchair, I cannot even imagine pants.

 This doesn’t take into account that she often begins peeing as soon as the disposable briefs are down.
 I don’t say this to make fun, merely practicality and safety.

-Now, she only weights about 120 pounds.
+Now, she only weighs about 120 pounds.
 However, did I mention I’m barely pushing 100?
 She goes down we’re both going down.
-There’s lots of hard things to hit in the bathroom.
+There are lots of hard things to hit in the bathroom.
 If I get hurt too, we are in serious trouble.

 Did I also mention this is not only how, but where she fell in the first place?
 In the bathroom, pants around her ankles.
-No pants dammit.
+You can be mad but for now No pants dammit.

 After the fall, we called in our local Visiting Nurses Association.
 They also brought in a Physical Therapist and a Home Health Aide to assist with showering.
 Hallelujah.

-I never thought having someone to do 1 little thing for me just an hour a week would be such a huge deal.
+I never thought to have someone to do 1 little thing for me just an hour a week would be such a huge deal.
 It.
 Is.
 Awesome.

 So now here we are.
 Five weeks after the fall.
 Three weeks after beginning physical therapy.
 And here’s the reality.
 She isn’t going to get any stronger.
 She’ll only maintain where she’s at for a short time.
 That’s if she’s willing to continue doing the recommended exercises six days a week.